jonathondilworth/meeting-materials-21-01-2022/README.md

 **Overview**

-The intention behind this discussion is to clarify ones own mental model(s) regarding the design (from a fairly high level of abstraction) of decentralised autonomous organisations and their tooling.
+The intention behind this discussion is to clarify ones own mental model(s) regarding the design (from a relatively high level of abstraction) of decentralised autonomous organisations and their tooling.
 Thus, this discussion does not have to include granular technical details, making it accessible for anybody to listen in.
-It is advantageous to ensure that everybody is on the same page when it comes to modelling complex systems.
+It is advantageous to ensure everybody is on the same page when modelling complex systems.

 **Aims & Objectives**